ChrisPappalardo/eparse/README.rst

     $ eparse -i <path_to_files> -o to_sqlite3 parse

-This command will automatically generate a unique database filename using the `uuid` python package in the `.files/` sub-directory of the working directory.
+This command will automatically generate a unique database filename using the :python:`uuid` python package in the :bash:`.files/` sub-directory of the working directory.
 You may need to create this directory before running this command, as shown.

-query
+Query
 -----
-Once you have stored parsed data, you can begin to query it using the `peewee` ORM.
+Once you have stored parsed data, you can begin to query it using the :python:`peewee` ORM.
 This can be done with the tool or directly with the database.

-For example, query distinct column header names from a generated `SQLite3` database as follows:
+For example, query distinct column header names from a generated :code:`SQLite3` database as follows:

 .. code-block:: bash